Optimising Payments & Transitioning from In-App Currency to Real Money

 Background

-Vamp is a SaaS marketplace that connects brands with content creators, managing the journey from discovery and content approval to reporting and payments.
-Since launch, the platform relied on an in-app currency and an overlooked payment experience, leading to poor UX, low pricing transparency, and missed revenue opportunities.
+Vamp is a SaaS marketplace connecting brands with content creators, managing everything from discovery and approvals through to payments.
+Since launch, the platform had relied on an in-app currency system that obscured real costs, frustrated enterprise brands, and created operational drag.
+The payment experience had been deprioritised for too long, and the compounding effects were becoming impossible to ignore.

 Understanding the problem